wp-plugins/page-template-changer-cg/readme.txt

 == Installation ==

-Upload the zip file as instructed under plugins -> add new -> upload Then under the customize -> appearance menu option, setup the plugin.
+Upload the zip file as instructed under plugins -> add new -> upload. <br>
+Then under the customize -> appearance menu option -> Page Template Changer, setup the plugin.

 == Screenshots ==